ttytm/wthrr-the-weathercrab/README.md

 </table>

 <sup>\*Rendering and colors are influenced by the terminal used and its theme and font.<br>
-For example, the first screenshots show wthrr in nvim(toggleterm) inside kitty with a Dracula theme and JetBrainsMono Nerd Font.
-The last screenshot shows wthrr in Yakuake / Konsole, also with a Dracula color scheme.</sup>
+E.g., the first of the above screenshots shows wthrr in nvim(toggleterm) using kitty as terminal with a Dracula theme and JetBrainsMono Nerd font.
+The last screenshot shows wthrr in Yakuake / Console, also with a Dracula color scheme.</sup>

 ## Config

 Values such as address and units can be stored as defaults in wthrr's config file by adding the `-s` flag to a run.

-E.g., on GNU/LinuxThe the location usually is `~/.config/weathercrab/wthrr.toml`
+If you are using GNU/Linux the location usually is `~/.config/weathercrab/wthrr.toml`

 ```toml
 address = 'berlin' # Address to check the weather for